Eddie Adams (photographer): Pulitzer Prize–winning photograph

-Adams would later lament the impact of the photo.
+Adams would later lament the effect of the photo.
 On Loan and his photograph, Adams wrote in Time in 1998:

-Loan moved to the United States, and in 1978, there was an unsuccessful attempt to rescind his permanent residence status (green card).
+Loan later relocated to the United States, and in 1978, there was an unsuccessful attempt to rescind his permanent residence status (green card).
 Adams advocated for Loan when the U.S. government sought to deport him based on the photograph, and apologized in person to Loan and his family for the irreparable damage it did to his honor while he was alive.
 When Loan died, Adams praised him as a "hero" of a "just cause".
 On the television show War Stories with Oliver North Adams referred to Loan as "a goddamned hero!"

 He once said, "I would have rather been known more for the series of photographs I shot of 48 Vietnamese refugees who managed to sail to Thailand in a 30-foot boat, only to be towed back to the open seas by Thai marines."
 The photographs, and accompanying reports, helped persuade then President Jimmy Carter to grant asylum to the nearly 200,000 Vietnamese boat people.
 He won the Robert Capa Gold Medal from the Overseas Press Club in 1977 for this series of photographs in his photo-essay, "Boat of No Smiles" (published by AP).
-Adams remarked, "It did some good and nobody got hurt."
+Adams remarked, "It did some good and nobody got hurt".

-On October 22, 2009 Swann Galleries auctioned a print of Adams' photo of Loan and Lém.
-Printed in the 1980s, it had been a gift to Adams's son.
+On October 22, 2009, Swann Galleries auctioned a print of Adams' photo of Loan and Lém.
+Printed during the 1980s, it had been a gift to Adams's son.
 It sold for $43,200.

 The sole survivor of Lém's alleged killing of Tuan's family was Huan Nguyen; aged nine at the time, he was shot twice during the attack that killed his family and stayed with his mother for two hours as she bled to death.
-In 2019, he became the highest ranking Vietnamese-American officer in the U.S. military when he was promoted to the rank of rear admiral in the United States Navy.
+In 2019, he became the highest ranking Vietnamese American officer in the U.S. military when he was promoted to the rank of rear admiral in the United States Navy.